RT-LOC/docs/docs/troubleshoot/troubleshoot_enet.md

 If the connection is not green as below, something is going wrong.
 Try the steps below to find a solution.

 ## 1. Listener not entering the System
-A listener that is connected to the same LAN as the computer running Manager, should automatically become visible in the listener module on the Config page.
+A listener that is connected to the same LAN as the computer running Engine, should automatically become visible in the listener module on the Config page.
 If this is not the case, please check the following things:
 - Is the ethernet cable well connected to the box?
 - Is your computer well connected to the LAN?